itzcak/AQUA/README.md

 # quic_server new parameters
 Following command line parameters were added to quic_server
-1. stream_min_bw - Array of values for minimum bandwidth requirements (separated by comma) assosiated to the connection once it opened.
+1. stream_min_bw - Array of values for minimum bandwidth requirements (separated by comma) assosiated to the connection once it opens.
 2. stream_max_bw - Array of values for maximum bandwidth requirements (similar to stream_min_bw above).

 In our example: Run command for 5 parallel connections 10 Kbps, 100 Kbps, 1 Mbps, 10 Mbps, 100 Mbps.